Standards of Training, Certification & Watchkeeping

 STCW Code History

 The International Maritime Organization (IMO) held a convention to improve the worldwide standards for safety and training of professional mariners in 1978.
 The Standards of Training, Certification & Watchkeeping for Seafarers (STCW) Convention established a code adopted by many nations on July 7, 1978 and was named the Seafarers Training, Certification, & Watchkeeping (STCW) Code.
-Subsequent conventions were held in 1991, 1994, 1995 & 1997 to update & revise the code.
-The amended code (STCW 95) is named for the year that it was accepted by the IMO and it's signatory countries.
+Subsequent conventions were held in 1991, 1994, 1995 & 1997, and most recently in 2010 to update & revise the code.
+The latest code update is referred to as STCW, as amended, and represents the most current revisions also commonly known as the manila amendments for the location of the most recent signing and adoption of the revisions in 2010.
+Technically it is still the STCW 78 Code, as amended.
+This new code supersedes the STCW 95 code that many mariners are already familiar with which represented the largest revisions since its genesis in 1978.

 Purpose of the STCW Code